EricB326/CGRenderer/README.md

 ## Features
 * Easily managed shaders, meshes, texture, and material classes for quickly and efficently creating new objects to be rendered.
-* Fatal and non-fatal error handling.
-Allowing the rendering engine to still run even with human error.
-Displaying error based materials, textures, and/or meshes.

 ## Libraries
 These libraries are either currently implemented, or once were but dropped for the given reason.